bextra/DilutionEffect/README.md

 Using the main input with all replicates in one file, run the following:
 ``$ DilutionRerunner.pl <expression data> <threshold data> <n of reps>``

-This step will run ``dilution_effect.pl`` to adjust the expression data based on the threshold provided from ``thresholdDetermination.R``.
-It will also prepare files for subsequent differential expression analysis.
-Algorithmic details of dilution adjustment are provided in publication.
+This step runs ``dilution_effect.pl`` to adjust the expression data based on the threshold provided from ``thresholdDetermination.R`` on all replicates provided.
+Note: header is removed when pseudocounting to not interfere with sorting of gene names.

-###3.
-Some stuff
+**Algorithm description** The Dilution Adjustment Model uses the threshold provided to determine an index separating "high" and "low" abundance genes.
+Genes that are above the index are considered high abundance.
+Their expression values are summed and used in the calculation of the dilution adjustment factor (formula provided in publication).
+The adjustment factor is then multiplied to low abundance genes to create the adjusted data set.
+The adjusted data set is then used for subsequent analysis i.e. a pairwise comparison to another physiological state or a comparison to the raw unadjusted expression data.
+Further details and an application of this model are provided here:
+Beck, K. et al. "Adjusting RNA-Seq data to account for the effect of highly abundant transcripts: a case study in milk production" BMC Bioinformatics.
+2014 (submitted)

 ## H. Advanced